gpustack/llama-box/README.md

     + This endpoint is compatible with [OpenAI Chat Vision API](https://platform.openai.com/docs/guides/vision) when enabled `--mmproj` flag, see https://huggingface.co/xtuner/llava-phi-3-mini-gguf/tree/main.
+    + Allow adjusting the scale of LoRA adapters with `lora` field.

 - **POST** `/v1/embeddings`: (OpenAI-compatible) Returns the embeddings of the given prompt, see https://platform.openai.com/docs/api-reference/embeddings/create.